SagaSkoyere/Sentencio-Audio-Condense/README.md

 ## Run Instructions
 1. Run the `.exe` in the folder you unzipped above whenever you want to bulk process files.
 2. Specify the folder containing your input file(s) and the folder you want your output files to be sent.
 Note, both need to be a folder filepath rather than pointing it at a single audio/video file.
 3. Sit back and relax.
-In my testing, a 20-minute video clip takes around 30 seconds to process on a budget laptop.
+In my testing, a 20-minute video clip takes around 10 seconds to process on a budget laptop.
 The program will update you as it completes each file and present a final message when done parsing the full folder.

 ---

 ## How It Works
-1. The Silero VAD neural model assigns a speech probability to each ~32 ms chunk.
+1. The Silero VAD neural model assigns a speech probability to each chunk of audio.
 [Read more on this model here](https://github.com/snakers4/silero-vad).
-2. Chunks above the threshold (0.65) are marked as containing speech.
+2. Chunks above a probability threshold are marked by the voice-detection as containing speech.
-3. A two-pass sweep adds a 1-second buffer before and after each identified speech chunk to preserve natural pacing of speech.
+3. A two-pass sweep adds a 2-second buffer before and after each identified speech chunk to preserve natural pacing of spoken dialogue.
 4. These remaining chunks are then exported into the final condensed/trimmed audio output file.

 ---